|Luxury Rating:||3.8 / 5|

 Is the Amex Gold card right for you?

 For the right cardholder, the Amex Gold is absolutely worth it.
-The card offers the highest combined rewards rate you can find on both U.S. supermarket and restaurant purchases – making it ideal for foodies.
+The card offers the highest combined rewards rate you can find on both U.S. supermarket and restaurant purchases – making it ideal for foodies and household shoppers.
 Plus, it comes with several travel protections and credits that can help offset its high annual fee.

-If you take full advantage of the Amex Gold card’s rewards and benefits, the card’s value should easily eclipse the annual fee.
-Indeed, these perks could add up to over $500 in value, more than covering the fee.
+If you take full advantage of the Amex Gold card’s rewards and benefits, the card’s value should easily eclipse the annual fee, adding up to over $500 in value.

 Evaluating the Amex Gold’s value relative to its annual fee, personal finance writer Nicole Dieker put it like this: “What you might not realize is that the credits, points and benefits offered by the American Express Gold Card can more than offset the annual fee – especially if you use your Amex Gold Card wisely.”